Tamon's B-Side: Reception

-In 2022, Tamon's B-Side was nominated in the Next Manga Awards in the Print Manga category, where it placed 11th out of 50 nominees.
+In 2022, Tamon's B-Side was nominated for the Next Manga Awards in the Print Manga category, where it placed 11th out of 50 nominees.
+It ranked sixth for the same award in the following year.
 The series ranked ninth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for female readers.
 It also ranked fourth in the "Nationwide Publishers Recommended Comics of 2023" list.
+The series has been nominated for the 47th Kodansha Manga Award in the shōjo category.